 Patients with H. pylori–associated ulcers have a 3- to 6-fold increased risk of gastric cancer later in life.
 There is no increased risk of cancer with ulcers of other etiology.

-Treatment of gastric and duodenal ulcers requires eradication of H. pylori when present (see Gastritis and Peptic Ulcer Disease: Treatment; see also the Cochrane review abstract: Antibiotics for people with peptic ulcers caused by Helicobacter pylori infection) and a reduction of gastric acidity.
+Treatment of gastric and duodenal ulcers requires eradication of H. pylori when present (see Treatment; see also the Cochrane review abstract: Antibiotics for people with peptic ulcers caused by Helicobacter pylori infection) and a reduction of gastric acidity.
 For duodenal ulcers, it is particularly important to suppress nocturnal acid secretion.

 Smoking should be stopped, and alcohol consumption stopped or limited to small amounts of dilute alcohol.
 There is no evidence that changing the diet speeds ulcer healing or prevents recurrence.
 Thus, many physicians recommend eliminating only foods that cause distress.